-So, are bank account locates legal?
-Yes, they are.
-If you have a legal money judgment against someone, then you have the right to levy on all accounts located under that person’s name.
+So, is there really any such thing as legal bank locates??
+Yes, there is.
+If you have a court-ordered money judgment against someone, then you have the right to levy on all accounts located under that person’s name and social security number.
+If it is a business – then levy under the FEIN.
 State laws vary, so it’s always good to consult with a qualified attorney before taking action.

 Why Would You Need Someone’s Banking Information?